Identification And Management

-Renal Artery Stenosis (RAS) refers to narrowing of the arteries which supply blood to the kidneys.
 Renal artery stenosis is present in approximately 5% to 10% of people over the age of 65.
-This risk increases in people with diabetes, obesity, low HDL and in the African American race.
+This risk increases in people with diabetes, obesity, low HDL, and an inactive lifestyle.

 Progression of renal artery disease leads to hypertension, decrease in kidney size and function and ultimately to renal failure and kidney dialysis.